AlbertoTalavan/TS_RWbootcamp_2020/Week04/Week04_README.md

 ### Compatibility
 The task consists in finishing a very early state project fixing UI, giving it logic, etc. :

-More info about the inside app code at:
+More info about this project app at:
 [Week 04 - Compatibility](https://github.com/AlbertoTalavan/TS_RWbootcamp_2020/blob/master/Week04/Compatibility_Readme.md "Compatibility")

-NT:->  Jay!, I also added some Unit Tests in this project ... please take a look at them and give me some feedback.
+NT:->  This one include Unit Tests.